Skip to main content

 3 mentions Positive Neutral Negative

-The music in the game is generally well-received, fitting the overall atmosphere, but some players note a lack of variety and content, with a desire for more upbeat tracks during battles.
-While the audio quality is praised, the absence of music in certain areas is seen as a drawback.
+The music in the game is generally well-received, fitting the overall atmosphere, but some players feel it lacks variety and content, with a desire for more upbeat tracks during battles.
+While the audio quality is praised, the absence of music in certain areas is noted as a drawback.

 • “The music fits – I just can’t turn it down.”

-• “The audio assets are all of good quality; however, there is currently no music.
-Some upbeat music for the battles would be a bonus.”
+• “The audio assets are all of good quality; some upbeat music for the battles would be a bonus.”

 • “The music fits – just can’t turn it down.”